cphoenix-07/Adidas-Sales-Analysis/README.md

 ## Acknowledgements

-Special thanks to Adidas for providing the sales dataset and supporting this analysis.
+Special thanks to Adidas for providing the public sales dataset and supporting this analysis.